shujaathk/mining-minds/supporting-layer/README.md

 <br>
 # 2. Low Level Context Awareness

-LLCA consists of the Sensory Data Router, Low-Level Context Recognizers (i.e., Activity Recognizer, Emotion Recognizer, Location Recognizer), Low-Level Context Unifiers (i.e., Activity Unifier, Emotion Unifier, Location Unifier) and Low-Level Context Notifiercomponents.
+LLCAss consists of the Sensory Data Router, Low-Level Context Recognizers (i.e., Activity Recognizer, Emotion Recognizer, Location Recognizer), Low-Level Context Unifiers (i.e., Activity Unifier, Emotion Unifier, Location Unifier) and Low-Level Context Notifiercomponents.
 The operation of the LLCA module is as follows.
 The influx of sensory data coming from the monitoring